 Another automation tip with 401(k)’s I’d suggest implementing is contribution increases.
 A lot of plans have annual contribution increases available.
 Meaning, rather than having to manually go in and increase contributions (one of those things we’ll say we’ll do, but don’t get around to ever) the plan will do it for you.
 Even starting with an annual increase of 1% can vastly change your retirement savings picture over time.
 If you receive a salary increase, bonus, or wage increase each year, you’ll hardly notice the bump in 401(k) contributions.

 If you’ve paid off debt, and want to put more money towards retirement savings.
 Opening an IRA or Roth IRA is a great way to go.
 Unlike, a 401(k) you have many more investment choices.
 You can automate contributions to an IRA just like you would a 401(k).
 The only difference is you’ll have to set up the transfers with the broker/dealer and your bank.
 Most brokers offer this feature.
 Again, even if you start with as little as $50 every two weeks, that adds up to $1200 annually.
 Buy a low-cost index fund and let the power of compounding take over.

 Brokerage Account Contributions

-If you don’t want to lock up money in a retirement account, or lucky enough to have maxed all your retirement contributions, you may consider opening a brokerage account.
+If you don’t want to lock up money in a retirement account, or are lucky enough to have maxed all your retirement contributions, you may consider opening a brokerage account.
 Just as you would transfer money to a savings account to build an emergency fund, transferring money directly to a brokerage account is just as easy.
 Align transfers on the same day or day after your paycheck normally hits your checking account.